Letters Testamentary Vs. Letters of Administration: 5 CA Probate Differences

 • Filing an Inventory and Appraisal (Forms DE-160 and DE-161), verified by the personal representative and a court-appointed probate referee, within the statutory deadline.

-• Notifying creditors in writing and publishing a Notice to Creditors as required by California Probate Code.
+• Notifying creditors in writing and publishing a Notice to Creditors as required by the California Probate Code.

-• Filing accountings and reports with the court as required, unless otherwise excused by statute or court order.
+• Filing accountings and reports with the court as required, unless excused by statute or court order.

 How to Obtain Letters Testamentary: Step-by-Step